psavidis/resume/README.md

 My official resume cannot afford to malfunction.
 Thus, the download PDF function for production always points to the latest static PDF rendered.
 If `productionMode` is set to `false`, the resume renders the PDF on the fly.

-**Note**: This was identified not be problematic for Apple devices and thus a static PDF is used for production.
+**Note**: This was identified to be problematic for Apple devices and thus a static PDF is used for production.

+### Business Social Platform Issues

+There are platforms which perform link processing for security reasons.
+This is a problem for my resume as the links are not clickable.
+To mitigate this issue, i've included a QR code for pdf-first user journeys and a clear visible link that can be copy pasted.